alexwkleung/NASA-libcurl-CLI/README.md

 2) Enter the required fields to specifiy the API query if applicable.

-3) The JSON string will be fetched by libcurl, nlohmann json will parse that string, and then prettifies the formatting for viewing pleasure.
+3) The JSON data string will be fetched by libcurl, then nlohmann json will parse that string and prettify the formatting for viewing pleasure.

 4) The output of the prettified JSON will be present in the `json-out` directory, with file containing the naming scheme of `<api name>.json`.
 The prettified JSON is also outputted to the terminal.